 E-cigarettes are battery-operated devices with a heating element that turns liquid from a refillable cartridge into an aerosol that the user inhales.
 The aerosol is often filled with nicotine and other substances, and may contain flavorings and coloring.
 E-cigarettes are also known as vape pens, hookah pens, vaporizers and e-pipes.
 The American Lung Association says inhaling ingredients found in e-cigarettes may expose people to high levels of toxins, which can cause irreversible lung damage and lung diseases.
 Also, the nicotine found in many e-cigarettes is an addictive drug, just as it is in regular cigarettes, and can stunt the development of the adolescent brain and increase the risk for future drug addiction.

-To better understand how vaping can affect your health, Health Matters spoke with Dr. Brendon Stiles, an associate attending cardiothoracic surgeon at NewYork-Presbyterian/Weill Cornell Medical Center and an associate professor of cardiothoracic surgery at Weill Cornell Medicine.
+To better understand how vaping can affect your health, Health Matters spoke with Dr. Brendon Stiles, former associate attending cardiothoracic surgeon at NewYork-Presbyterian/Weill Cornell Medical Center and associate professor of cardiothoracic surgery at Weill Cornell Medicine.